 Documentation for all Particle System types can be found on the QtQuick.Particles module page.

-Note that to use types from the particles module, you will need to import the types with the following line:
+To use the types from the particles module, import the module with the following line:

 This particle system contains four main types of QML types: ParticleSystem, Painters, Emitters and Affectors.

 The ParticleSystem type ties all the other types together, and manages the shared timeline.
 Painters, Emitters and Affectors must all have the same ParticleSystem to be able to interact with each other.

 You may have as many ParticleSystems as you want subject to this constraint, so the logical separation is to have one ParticleSystem for all the types that you want to interact, or just one if the number of types is small and they are easily kept under control..

 All the particle system types act on "logical particles".
 Every particle has a logical representation inside the particle system, and this is what the types act upon.
 Not every logical particle needs to be visualized, and some logical particles could lead to multiple visual particles being drawn on screen.